-The Art Gallery of Nova Scotia is proud to partner with the Alzheimer Society of Nova Scotia and The Berkeley Retirement Residences to offer a fun and creative program for people with dementia and their partners in care.
+Join the fun!
+The Art Gallery of Nova Scotia and the Alzheimer’s Society of Nova Scotia offer a creative and relaxing program on a designated Sunday each month for people with dementia, and their partner in care, to connect with art.

 Art Gallery of Nova Scotia

-There is no cost for this program but registration is required to join a session of workshops.
-To register, please contact the Alzheimer Society of Nova Scotia at (902) 422-7961.
+There is no cost for this program but registration is required and includes all three workshops.
+To register, please contact the Alzheimer Society of Nova Scotia at (902) 422-7961 Ext.244.

 APRIL 2021 (~9 minutes in length)

 Join artist Lux Habrich, facilitator of the Artful Afternoon program, for a virtual tour on the beloved Nova Scotian folk artist, Maud Lewis.
 During this time of COVID, the colourful artworks of Maud and her tiny painted home, covered with images such as birds, butterflies, and flowers, magnify the artist’s resiliency and the power of art to positively impact the human spirit.
 For many who are isolated during this challenging time, this video brings the world of Maud and her depiction, through observation and memory, of her simple and creative life in rural Nova Scotia.

 OSTROM VIDEO (~7 minutes in length)